The Nikon D850: Still a Great Camera Choice in 2023Apr 14, 2022

 Well, I think one of the best things about the Nikon D850 is its image quality.
 The camera produces stunningly sharp and detailed images, even in low-light conditions.
 It also has a great dynamic range, meaning I can capture both highlights and shadows easily.
 I always expose for the highlights because I know I can recover the shadows in post-production.
 I used to shoot a lot of HDR but since owning the D850 I really haven't needed to.

-When it comes to landscape photography, the Nikon D850 is simply in a class of its own, even 5 years later.
+When it comes to landscape photography, the Nikon D850 is simply in a class of its own, even more than 5 years later.

 The camera's 45.0-megapixel sensor produces amazingly detailed and vibrant images, making it a favourite among landscape photographers.
 When paired with my Nikon 14-24mm f2.8 wide-angle lens, the D850 is an unstoppable force in landscape photography.